Which top mount is right for you?

 Offset Spherical Bearing:

-This one is available exclusively for our Subaru lift suspensions (GR series).
+This one is available exclusively for our Subaru lift suspensions (GR Lite only).
 It is exactly like the spherical bearing upper mount, however the center point has been offset to give you -0.5* of camber at 2" of lift.
-It's primarily to give you a proper alignment with no weak spots that a camber plate could give due to the slotted area allowing multiple positions.
+It's primarily to give you a proper alignment with no weak spots that a camber plate could give due to the slotted area allowing multiple positions. *We are no longer offering the Offset Spherical on the GR Plus and GR 40 due to increased caster angles putting lateral stress on the assembly.*

 Here's some examples of each option: